ybennacer/toppling-towers-web-game/README.md

 Toppling Towers is a browser-based game built using HTML, CSS, and JavaScript.
 The project focuses on modular JavaScript design, user interaction, and clear separation of concerns in a frontend-only application.

+**Note:** Because this project uses modular JavaScript and relative asset paths, it needs to be run via a local server for styles and scripts to load correctly.

+## How to run locally
+1. Clone the repository
+2. Open the project folder in VS Code
+3. Open Index.html with live server

 ## Features
 - Interactive game logic
 - User registration and login